-I want to tell you about all the great things freelancing can do for your life, but first, I’m gonna let you in on one of the most important lessons freelancing has taught me over the years…
+I want to tell you about all the great things freelancing can do for your life (I know because it’s done them for mine), but first, I’m gonna let you in on one of the most important lessons freelancing has taught me over the years…

 Employment has left us all weak and unprepared.

 We step into the work world with twisted, incorrect perspectives on the value we provide…and that’s great for employers.
 It makes it easier for them to take advantage and purchase our labor for the least possible, all in exchange for hope in a long-term employment model that’s been dying off for years.